mvaganov/CmdLineAsteroids/notes.md

 		* avoid moving into asteroids, or else be destroyed
 		* pickup additional ammo from destroyed asteroids

-`voice`
+### voice
 Before I start writing the game, I want to have a clear set of goals.
-An imagined goal of is a necessary starting point for any project.
+An imagined goal is a necessary starting point for any project.
 A written list of features and expectations is essential for a project that will take more than a few days to finish.
 Clear Top-Down design addresses Confusion and Scope Ambiguitiy, which are Invisible Wizard Problems that a software developer should always keep in mind.
 Project managers might call this a Work Breakdown Structure.
 Game Developers might call this a Game Design Document.